 What’s biological rather than social

 Here in the United States, we presume that practices like artificial birth control are not only available, but also necessary, normal, and superior to other practices.
-But as you approach the test, you’ll need to adopt the IBLCE exam’s global perspective.
+But as you approach the test, you’ll need to adopt the IBCLC exam’s global perspective.

 In non-US countries, natural practices such as the Lactational Amenorrhea Method (LAM), championed by the late, great Miriam Labbok, are the social norm.
 Here, LAM is often scoffed at and presumed to be ineffective.
 But research on thousands of women, including a 3-part series published by the WHO has shown otherwise.